 Deprecated since version 1.1: This method is very limited, because it is only called on moves that the parser recognizes in the first place.
 Instead of adding workarounds here, please report common quirks so that they can be handled for everyone.

-visit\move (board: chess.Board, move: chess.Move) $\rightarrow$ None board is the board state before the move.
+visit_move (board: chess.Board, move: chess.Move) \rightarrow None Called for each move.

+board is the board state before the move.
 The board state must be restored before the traversal continues.